 People are drawn towards brands they trust, which means that the design elements will directly affect your overall branding strategy.

 Web design and content go hand-in-hand.
 While your site design should be pleasing to the eye, mobile responsive and easy to navigate, your content is equally as important.
 A poorly designed website will drive away users just as much as having no content, or useless content.
 The wording you choose for your Call to Action button(s) is also important.
+By frequently updating your content, you can enhance your website’s chances of ranking higher on search engine results pages.
+Consistently creating quality and informative content not only attracts visitors but also signals to search engines that your website is a valuable resource worth displaying to users.

+Concrete and emotional statements work better than abstract and intellectual statements in regards to conversion rates.
 A concrete and emotional statement tells the reader exactly what your company is about while also telling how your service will help them in some way.
 Abstract and intellectual statements such as catchy phrases don’t provide any concrete proof of your statement.